namastevis/IndiaHCI2019/call.md

 Please note that the workshop specifically caters to young researchers (pre-Ph.D., current Ph.D., and post-Ph.D.).
 Hence, in the form, some of the questions will be optional for the pre-Ph.D. participants as we don't expect them to have a well-formulated research plan.

-The deadline for proposal submission is <strong>October 10, 2019</strong>.
-Notifications will be sent out on or before October 20, 2019.
+The deadline for proposal submission is <strong>October 31, 2019</strong>.

 The organisers,